Content Produced in Partnership with Enjoy Illinois

 The Illinois portion stretches clear across the state for 300 miles and is a great introduction into its nostalgia: the antique signs, vintage cars, quirky roadside attractions, and kitschy memorabilia of America’s heyday that provide an interesting look into the golden era of travel.
 Truly about the people you meet, many of the businesses are family-run and multi-generational with owners who pride themselves on memorializing the way things used to be — by talking to passersby’s.
 They are as curious to hear your experience as they are to share their own story.

-Whether you’re a history buff, motorhead, photographer, road trip enthusiast, or general travel lover, driving Route 66 is a trip everyone should take at least once in their lifetime.
+Whether you’re a history buff, motorhead, photographer, road trip enthusiast, or general travel lover, driving Route 66 is a trip everyone should have on their Chicago bucket list and take at least once in their lifetime.
 Because it’s always about the journey as much as the destination.
 Here’s an easy itinerary to follow and everything to look out for along the way:

 The “Route 66 begins” sign is on Lake Shore Drive and East Jackson Boulevard in Grant Park.
 But where it actually begins is up for debate as the official start has moved a few times.
 Currently, the route starts at Adams Street and Michigan Avenue due to land being reclaimed by the World’s Fair and Jackson becoming a one-way street the wrong way.
 Regardless, snap a photo by the iconic marker and enjoy some of the Windy City’s best attractions.

 Do: For skyline views, head up to the Skydeck of the Willis Tower which looks out over the 103rd floor or to 360 Chicago, the crazy, tilted glass observation platform in the John Hancock building.
 Wrigley Field and Navy Pier are other iconic attractions if time allows.